TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

    Upload translations

-After triggering the upload Crowdin tries to find the matching source files and the target languages.
+After triggering the upload `Crowdin`:pn: tries to find the matching source files and the target languages.
 It might be that you need to adopt both if not found automatically.